remix-run/remix/docs/tutorials/blog.md

 Hey, that's pretty cool.
 We get a pretty solid degree of type safety even over a network request because it's all defined in the same file.
 Unless the network blows up while Remix fetches the data, you've got type safety in this component and its API (remember, the component is already its own API route).

-We can take this type safety a step further in TypeScript 4.9.0 using the `satisfies` keyword.
+We can take the type safety a step further in TypeScript 4.9.0 using the `satisfies` keyword.
 This will ensure that we always return a type of `Response` from the loader instead of accidentally returning another type which would result in a runtime error.

 ```ts filename=app/routes/posts/index.tsx lines=[1,22]
 import { json, LoaderFunction } from "@remix-run/node";